ipdk-io/k8s-infra-offload/README.md

 The config.yaml file is used to define the parameters which the inframanager will use for the connection establishment with infrap4d and for the interfaces created.

+All fields have a default value in the file.
+Please verify if the values correspond to the desired values especially arp-mac.

 InfraManager section:
 arp-mac: The arp-mac needs to be configured.
 This should be the MAC of the interface the user wants to configure as the ARP-proxy gateway.
-This is the address of the interface which is given to the arp-proxy namespace using the `scrips/arp_proxy.sh` script
+This is the address of the interface which is given to the arp-proxy namespace using the `scrips/arp_proxy.sh` script mentioned in the [Deploy P4 Kubernetes section](#deploy-p4-kubernetes) for ARP proxy gateway.

-conn
-server-cert
-server-key
-ca-cert
-ciphersuites:
- Information about the above are detailed in the comments in the config.yaml file

 If you do not wish to use these default keys, certificates, and cipher suites, then modify the `scripts/mev/tls/gen_certs.sh` script accordingly before running `make gen-certs` and modify the `inframanager/config.yaml` file with preferred cipher suites.
 These changes need to be done prior to the creation of container images in step 4 of the [Set Up P4 Kubernetes](#set-up-p4-kubernetes) section.

 ### Deploy P4 Kubernetes